unoplatform/uno.resizetizer/doc/using-uno-resizetizer.md

 Uno.Resizeter is delivered [through NuGet](https://www.nuget.org/packages/Uno.Resizetizer).
 In order to install it you can either download it using your IDE (this will be shown in the next steps) or added directly on your `.csproj` as shown in the [NuGet page](https://www.nuget.org/packages/Uno.Resizetizer/).

+> [!NOTE]
+> If you're using the new template, you can skip this step because it is already included by default with Uno Platform 4.8 and later.

 ### 1. Installing Uno.Resizetizer

 * Open your favorite IDE, in this case, it will be Visual Studio, after that open the Manage NuGet packages window